Clément Novalak

-Clément Novalak (/fr/; born 23 December 2000) is a French and Swiss racing driver who competes in the European Le Mans Series for TDS Racing.
+Clément Novalak (/fr/; born 23 December 2000) is a French and Swiss racing driver who last competed in the European Le Mans Series for TDS Racing.

 Novalak won the BRDC British Formula 3 Championship with Carlin in 2019.

 Junior racing career

 Karting

-Novalak started karting in France when he was 10 years old.
+Novalak started karting in France when he was ten years old.
 He won a couple of championships, his first of which was in 2015 at the WSK Super Master Series.
 He competed all around Europe including France, Sweden, Italy and the UK.
 In 2014, Novalak received backing from former karting champion and Hitech Grand Prix founder Oliver Oakes.

 Toyota Racing Series

 In 2018, Novalak made his single-seater debut in the championship with Giles Motorsport.
 Claiming two wins at Teretonga and Hampton Downs saw him end the season fifth and as top rookie.